craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 ###### REQ: 3EXP
 ###### 2 AP
 ###### Use: Melee Weapon
-'You parry, deflect, and push off the opposition - it feels you could hold a horde like this.'
+'You parry, deflect, and push off the opposition - you could hold a horde like this.'

 Until the beginning of your next turn, when you are the target of a Melee Weapon Attack, if it does not hit you, you may push your Attacker 5' into a space within 10' of you.